 Filing the FAFSA Online

-Step 3: Complete the FAFSA
+Step 2: Complete the FAFSA

-Once you are ready to file, go to www.fafsa.ed.gov to access the FAFSA on the Web.
+Once you are ready to file, go to studentaid.gov to access the FAFSA on the Web.
 Specific instructions and technical information on how to navigate through FAFSA on the Web are provided at this site.
-You will need to sign your FAFSA by either providing a PIN (and a parent PIN if your parent’s information was reported) or printing and mailing a signature page to the processor.
+You will need to sign your FAFSA by either providing a FSA ID (and a parent FSA ID if your parent’s information was reported) or printing and mailing a signature page to the processor.
 Be sure to submit the FAFSA once it is completed.
 You will be given a confirmation number once the form is submitted.

-You can check the status of your FAFSA by clicking on the “Check Status of Submitted FAFSA” link at www.fafsa.ed.gov.
-Once the Department of Education has processed your information, you will receive a Student Aid Report (SAR) from them.
-If you provide an e-mail address on your FAFSA, you will receive your SAR electronically rather than on paper.
-Please look over your SAR carefully.
+You can check the status of your FAFSA at studentaid.gov.
+Once the Department of Education has processed your information, you will receive a Student Aid Report (SAR) from them, which summarizes the information your provided on your FAFSA.
+Review your SAR and make sure all of the information is complete and accurate.
+If there is any missing or incorrect information, then you should complete or correct your FAFSA as soon as possible.
 The processor will also send an electronic copy of your FAFSA information to each of the schools you list on the FAFSA.